-After hearing all the malicious ways deepfakes are used, you may be surprised to learn that they’re often created by academic and industrial researchers, visual effect studios, and amateur enthusiasts.
-As we’ll see later, there are positives to deepfakes.
+After hearing all the malicious ways deepfakes are used, you may be surprised to learn that they’re often created by academic and industrial researchers, visual effects studios, and amateur enthusiasts.
+As we’ll see later, there are positives to deep fakes.

 How do you spot a deepfake?

 Poor-quality deepfakes are easy to identify.
 Bad lip-syncing, glitchy facial movements, and general inconsistencies are all signs of a deep fake rendered video or image.
 For audio, irregular tone or rhythm can inform you it’s a fake.